Kevin J. Schreiber: Career

 Schreiber served in the House from 2013, when he won a special election to succeed Eugene DePasquale, who resigned his seat to become Pennsylvania Auditor General.
 He sits on the Appropriations, Education, Environmental Resources & Energy, Local Government, and Tourism & Recreational Development committees.
 Schreiber described education and keeping small communities competitive as his top priorities.

-Schreiber made animal rights one of his major focuses since talking office.
+Schreiber made animal rights one of his major focuses since taking office.
 He introduced legislation to require pet stores to provide more information to customers about dogs that are available for sale and legislation designed to stop the practice of leaving pets unattended in hot motor vehicles.
 In April 2016, he was honored with the Humane Pennsylvania Legislator of the Year award for his efforts.

 In 2016, Schreiber decided not to seek re-election and it was announced he would be the President and CEO of the York County Economic Alliance effective December 1, 2016.

 Schreiber previously served as the Director of Economic and Community Development for the York municipal government under both mayoral administrations of John S. Brenner and C. Kim Bracey.